Birds Florida

 Brown Pelican With Long Pouch Beak And Brown-gray Feathers Gliding Over Coastal Waters

 The Brown Pelican Is A Familiar Sight Along Florida’s Coastline Skimming Just Above The Waves Before Plunging Headfirst Into The Water To Catch Fish.
-Its Long Pouched Bill Is Perfectly Adapted For Scooping Up Prey And Draining Seawater Before Swallowing Breeding Adults Display Striking Plumage With Bright Yellow Heads And Chestnut Necks.
+Its Long Pouched Bill Is Perfectly Adapted For Scooping Up Prey And Draining Seawater Before Swallowing.
+Breeding Adults Display Striking Plumage With Bright Yellow Heads And Chestnut Necks Making Them One Of The Most Distinctive Florida Birds With Long Beaks Seen Year Round Along The Coast.

-Seabirds Such As The Brown Pelican Thrive In Coastal Habitats Like Estuaries Piers And Ocean Waters, Once Considered Endangered Because Of Pesticide Use These Birds Have Successfully Rebounded Making Them Success Stories In Conservation.
+Seabirds Such As The Brown Pelican Thrive In Coastal Habitats Like Estuaries Piers And Ocean Waters.
+Once Considered Endangered Because Of Pesticide Use These Birds Have Successfully Rebounded Becoming A True Conservation Success Story.
+Watching Them Dive Gracefully Into The Surf Is A Perfect Example Of The Beauty Found Among Florida Birds With Long Beaks That Define The State’s Shorelines.

 Black-Bellied Plover